sandeepksaini/azure-viya-partner-sandpit-iac/README.md

 vi core-variables.yaml
 ```

 When your deployment is complete, the environment will be accessed on the URL {deployment_environment}-{deployment_name}.{azure_location}.cloudapp.azure.com.
-So as an example, I use my SAS short ID as my *deployment_name* and a simple short name indicating the Viya environment's purpose like *proving*, making the URL:
+So as an example, I use sandpit as my *deployment_name* and a simple short name indicating the Viya environment's purpose like *sandpit*, making the URL:
     *proving-ssaima.australiaeast.cloudapp.azure.com*
 This is to facilitate deploying multiple environments to a single set of kubernetes infrastructure, as well as deploying other adjacent services to explore integration.